nextthingco/docs/CHIP_Pro-Docs/source/includes/_howtopcb.md

 ## Footprint

 C.H.I.P.
 Pro has castellated mounting holes making it destined to be mounted to another PCB.
 Each mounting hole aligns with a solder pad on an appropriately designed footprint.
-Soldering C.H.I.P.
-Pro to the footprint can be done during production or initial tests of your custom PCB design.

-No need to measure and create a footprint on your own!
-We have created one for you that ensures proper alignment.
-Download the footprint above.
+No need to measure and create a footprint on your own, we have created one that ensures proper alignment.
+The footprint is available for download above.

 ![C.H.I.P.
 Pro footprint](images/footprint.png)